the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 * Why: Why are we doing what we're doing?
     * This is the ultimate 'North Star' or 'vision' of the project - the fundamental, emotive reason the work is being done.
 * How: How do we achieve our mission?
-    * This question concerns the broad focus areas, or 'pillars' that setup up the project to achieve the vision.
+    * This question concerns the broad focus areas, or 'pillars' that set up the project to achieve the vision.
 * What: What do we actually do?
     * This question takes the why and the how, and identifies key activities that teams can undertake to achieve their goals.